Types Of Peonies Every Gardener Should Know

 Knowing the different types of peonies helps when you want your garden to include these fabulous plants.
 Showy and always impressive, peonies are an elegant addition.

-Pink peonies blooming
+Pink and red peonies blooming

 (Image credit: Billy_Fam / Getty Images)